On the parameterized complexity of computing tree-partitions: XALP-completeness of Tree-Partition-Width

 \begin{proof} There must be two adjacent bags that contain the vertices of $C_Z$ and no other vertices.
 Similarly, there must be two adjacent bags containing all vertices in $Z\cup \{c_{Z,1},\dots,c_{Z,L}\}$.
 This forces all vertices in $\{c_{Z,1},\dots,c_{Z,L}\}$ to be in a single bag, and all vertices in $Z$ to be in a single adjacent bag. \end{proof}

 \paragraph*{A subdivision of $T$} The first step in the construction is to build a tree $T'=(V_{T'},E_{T'})$, as follows.
 Choose an arbitrary node $i$ from $V_T$.
 Add a new neighbor $i'$ to $i$, Add a new neighbor $r_0$ to $i'$.
 Now subdivide each edge $N$ times.
 The resulting tree is $T'=(V_{T'},E_{T'})$.
 We view $T'$ as a rooted tree, with root $r_0$.
-We will use the word \emph{grandparent} to refer to the parent of the parent of a vertex.
-The nodes that do not result from the subdivisions are referred to as \emph{original nodes}.
+We will use the word \emph{grandparent} to refer to the parent of the parent of a node.
+The nodes that do not result from the subdivisions are referred to as \emph{original nodes} (i.e. $V_T \cup \{i',r_0\}$ is the set of original nodes).
 Nodes $i\in V_T$ and their copies in $T'$ will be denoted with the same name.

 The graph $H$ consists of two main parts: the \emph{trunk} and the \emph{clique chains}.
 To several cliques in these parts, we add cluster gadgets.

 \paragraph*{The trunk} The trunk is obtained by taking for each node $i\in V_{T'}$ a clique $A_i$.
 We specify below the size of these cliques.
 For each edge $ii'$ in $T'$, we add an edge between each vertex in $A_i$ to each vertex in $A_{i'}$.
 We add for each $A_i$ a cluster gadget.